wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/number-of-man.md

 With these assumptions, we can say the Number of Man amounts to 6 Great Months or in other words half a full precessional cycle.
 If we now consider Yahweh's statement that the 666th generation has been born around 1945 which coincided with the first man-made explosion of a nuclear weapon, we can determine when the first generation of human beings created during the later stages of Genesis: Exactly 13'320 years before 1945 of the Common Era which would date back to the year 11'375 BCE.

-Interestingly enough, this date of 11'375 BCE is quite significant as that period of time is located right at the verge where the Age of Virgo (13'170—11'010BCE) passes into the Age of Leo (11'010—8'850BCE).
+It is worth noting that the date of 11'375 BCE holds particular significance as it falls precisely at the point where the Age of Virgo (13'170-11'010 BCE) transitions into the Age of Leo (11'010-8'850 BCE).
+According to our interpretation of [Genesis]({{< relref "wiki/encyclopedia/genesis.md" >}}), this would place the creation of the human species at the very start of the sixth day of creation, immediately following the Age of Virgo and on the cusp of the Age of Leo.

 ### See also